mesopelagique/form-login-SignInWithOTP/README.md

 ## Requirements

 * An application which provide secret OTP key by user
-  * to register into TOTP app for instance
+  * to register into [TOTP app](https://github.com/mesopelagique/OTP#download-ones) for instance
-  * or provide directly the code
+  * or provide directly the code in the desktop or web app
   * or able to send it by email

 ## TODO